agilogy/agilogy-blog/_posts/2022-08-26-pbt-shrinking-part1.md

 }
 ```

-And let's say you have a failing test with this sample, that returns items whose weight is more than `110`.
+Assume we get a failing test with the following sample, for which our function returns items with weight above `110`.

 ```kotlin
 ItemSearchCriteria(ItemFilter(23, 110, 2022-01-01T00:00:00.000, setOf(Tag.clothes, Tag.exclusive)), AgetItemOrder)